Explainer - Breaking the deadlock over Brexit: Is Britain heading for a general election?

 Britain’s next national election is not due to be held until 2022, but there are two ways an earlier vote can be called:

-1) Two-thirds of parliament’s 650 lawmakers would have to vote in favor of holding an election.
+1) Two-thirds of parliament’s 650 lawmakers would have to vote in favour of holding an election.

 2) If a motion of no confidence in the government is passed by a simple majority of lawmakers and no party can succeed in winning the confidence of the House of Commons over the next 14-days, an election is triggered.